About Lunexus

 However, those defunct satellites also threaten to congest orbits and break apart into an exponentially dangerous cascade of projectiles.
 If unchecked, it could at worst hamper Life's ability to grow beyond Earth for another century.
 At best, left unchecked, it will hobble the growing space economy.

-Addressing this by recycling orbital debris and defunct satellites sustainably provides feedstock to the orbital manufacturing economy while clearing orbits.
+Addressing this by consolidating and recycling orbital debris and defunct satellites sustainably provides feedstock to the orbital manufacturing economy while clearing orbits.
 This opens the potential for the growing circular space economy.

 Doing Our Part to Improve Earth

-For every kilogram of material recycled on orbit, that's more than a kilogram that doesn't have to be mined from Earth; it's a kilogram that doen't burn up in Earth's atmosphere, lost forever to dispersion or the bottom of the ocean; it's a kilogram that doesn't have to be launched again at great cost (at least $3k in 2022).
+For every kilogram of material recycled on orbit, that's more than a kilogram that doesn't have to be mined from Earth; it's a kilogram that doesn't burn up in Earth's atmosphere, lost forever to dispersion or the bottom of the ocean; it's a kilogram that doesn't have to be launched again at great cost ($3k+).

-And by manufacturing in space, we take advantage of abundant solar power and vacuum, with zero emmisions to pollute Earth's water or air.
+And by manufacturing in space, we take advantage of abundant solar power and vacuum, with net negative emissions to pollute Earth's water or air.
 Power generated cleanly in space doesn't add to the power burden on Earth.

 Lunexus Team